COMBINE-lab/salmon/doc/source/salmon.rst

 .. note:: Genomic vs. Transcriptomic alignments

-    Salmon expects that the alignment files provided are with respect to the transcripts given in the corresponding fasta file.
+    Salmon expects that the alignment files provided are with respect to the transcripts given in the corresponding FASTA file.
 That is, Salmon expects that the reads have been aligned directly to the transcriptome (like RSEM, eXpress, etc.) rather than to the genome (as does, e.g. Cufflinks).
 If you have reads that have already been aligned to the genome, there are